-If a 100-ppm concentration is required, use 1⁄2 cup of household bleach with one gallon of water.
-One gallon of the solution should be used for each 15 gallons of tank capacity.
+If a 100-ppm concentration is required, use 1/2 cup of household bleach for each 15 gallons of tank capacity (reduces the disinfecting time).

-NOTE: Fresh water tank sizes vary by model.
-Contact your dealer or Customer Service for your specific tank size.
+NOTE: Fresh water tank sizes vary by model; contact your dealer or customer service for your specific tank size.